sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 ## Exercises

 1. We'd use a scatterplot.
 It's not a great linear relationship, but does look generally positive.
+It might be reasonable to use `at_bats` to predict `runs`, but we couldn't be very confident in our prediction.

 	![](8-e1.png)

-2. See above.

-3. 132185.4.
+2. (More or less the same as exercise 1) There's an increasing relationship, but the linear fit doesn't appear to be very great.
+The Boston Red Sox observation, with more than 5700 `at_bats` is fairly unusual.
+The Yankees observation, with 5518 `at_bats` and 867 `runs` is also somewhat unusual.

+    Note: Students might not identify both of those "unusual" observations, but they should at least identify one.

+3. The smallest sum of square residuals I was able to pinpoint was 132185.4.

+    Note: This problem involves playing around with examples trying to minimize the sum of square residuals.
+It's unlikely that students will get the exact sum number as me, but probably they should be able to get something in the ballpark.

 4. The equation is $y = 1.83x + 415.24$.
+The slope tells us that, for each additional `at_bat`, a team is expected to make 1.83 additional `runs`.

 	![](8-e4.png)